 So once you’ve decided what to take with you, take one more pass through each of the rooms to exclude and reset all the devices before packaging everything safely and securely.
 This will allow you to start fresh in your new home.

 Unpairing Z-Wave devices is a two-step process.
 First, you need to put your smart home controller in Exclude mode, then physically reset each individual device (usually one or more taps on a tamper or power switch) followed by the on-screen confirmation that the device was detected and excluded.
 These two steps will have to be followed for each of your devices.

-Tip: For battery-operated devices consider bringing them closer to your hub before doing the exclusion sequence so there are better chances that they will be detected on the first try.
+Simple Tips: For battery-operated devices consider bringing them closer to your hub before doing the exclusion sequence so there are better chances that they will be detected on the first try.
 Excluding a device will also reset it.

 The same process is working for the Zigbee devices but make sure you choose Zigbee unpairing from the controller.

 Just because the devices worked at your last home, don’t assume they’ll all work perfectly in your new location.
 Before you start setting up, we recommend having the directions and pairing manuals for all of your devices in front of you so everything will be so much faster.
 For battery-operated devices, put in a fresh set of batteries to make sure they will communicate reliably.

 A properly planned out Z-Wave or Zigbee network makes all the difference when it comes to reliable and lag-free communication between your devices and hub so we recommend taking your time with the planning and following these easy steps: